2409xoc/node/blog/thinkpad.md

 I really enjoy being a possessor of this laptop, although it can be slow at times, I think I just have to orient my usage towards less resource intensive tasks.

+### Update (07-07)

+My battery came in today, and I'm going to perform some tests to see how long it lasts.
+It should last a solid 2-3 hours when I'm just writing.
+Looking forward to take this machine out of the house more often.